 All historic sites, three new national monuments will be added.
 These include two civil war battlefields, and the home of civil rights activists Medgar and Myrlie Evers.

 Historic Preservation Funds are approved through 2024 for the restoration of important buildings and structures at Historically Black Colleges.

 Adds National Heritage Areas

 Three sites in Washington, West Virginia, and Maryland will be added to the National Heritage Area program, which is a proven way to boost tourism and create jobs in local communities.
-NRMA will also expand the Lincoln National Heritage Area in Illinois, and will study adding a National Heritage Area within New York’s Finger Lakes region.
+The Dingell Act will also expand the Lincoln National Heritage Area in Illinois, and will study adding a National Heritage Area within New York’s Finger Lakes region.

 Puts Kids to Work